oceanprotocol-archive/predict-eth/challenges/main6.md

 - :white_check_mark: Transferred data NFT to Ocean judges before the submission deadline
 - :white_check_mark: All on _Mumbai_ network, not another network

+If there is >1 submission by the same address, then the most recent one (that still meets the deadline) is used.

 ### 0.4 Developer Support

 **Support.** If you encounter issues, feel free to reach out :raised_hand: